mjosaarinen/brutus/README.md

 Individual ciphers are compiled into shared libraries.
 A testing `main()` program then loads only those ciphers that you want to run on a particular test on.
 BRUTUS runs on most modern Linux systems, including better-equipped embedded systems.
-The codebase is fairly small, about 1000 lines total.
+The codebase is fairly small and easily modifiable.

 After fixing a bunch of memory leaks and other horrendous bugs in the implementations (you guys really should not do ANY security work),